e-Spirit/module-template/README.md

 # FirstSpirit Module Template

 Generic template of a FirstSpirit module.
-Fill the skeleton and write a proper readme documentation to get started.
+Fill the skeleton with code and write a proper readme documentation to get started.

 ## Preparation